 Holly Ridge real estate is some of the most expensive in North Carolina, although Holly Ridge house values don't compare to the most expensive real estate in the U.S.

-The armed forces are a huge part of the life in Holly Ridge, employing 10.87% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Manufacturing and Construction industries employ 15.12% and 14.24% of the civilian workforce, respectively.
+10.87% of the workforce is employed in the armed forces, making the military a huge focus of life in Holly Ridge.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Manufacturing and Construction industries respectively employ 15.12% and 14.24% of the civilian workforce.

 Of important note, Holly Ridge is also a town of artists.
 Holly Ridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Holly Ridge’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 26.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Holly Ridge in 2022 was $52,056, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $208,224 for a family of four.
 However, Holly Ridge contains both very wealthy and poor people as well.